the-colony/rsrf/README.md

 ## The spec

 The spec defines three types of objects.
-A `receipt` is the base object. `receipt` contains `entry` objects that are lines that describe each purchased item. `receipt` objects can also contain `attachment` objects that are blobs of data submitted by the seller.
-Thie could for example contain a rendered version of the receipt.
+A `receipt` is the base object. `receipt` contains `entry` objects that are lines that describe each purchased item. `receipt` objects can also contain `attachment` objects that are just blobs of data. an attachment could for example contain a rendered version of the receipt.

 ## Receipt